rinne/node-tr-jwt-cli/README.md

 values with an equals sign are integers and are also included into the token as a numeric type.

+Removing properties from the token payload using `--exclude-token-property`, may result a token that does not validate properly.
+Option `--exclude-token-property=*` removes all payload properties from the created token effectively creating a token with empty object `{}` as payload.
+This may be useful for testing in some cases, but should never be used in production use.
+Option `--exclude-token-property` is applied just before token signing, so it will potentially exclude also properties explicitly added using `--token-property` or other options adjusting the token payload, such as `--token-issuer` or `--token-ttl`.

 ### Options

 ```